-736 SECTION 7-4: BALLOT POSITION, REGULAR MUNICIPAL ELECTION
+741 SECTION 7-4: BALLOT POSITION, REGULAR MUNICIPAL ELECTION

-737 The order in which names of candidates for each office appear on the ballot shall be determined by a drawing conducted by the city clerk not later than 7 days after the certification of the municipal election or a special election, the drawing shall be conducted on the Tuesday 6 weeks
+The order in which names of candidates for each office appear on the ballot shall be determined by a drawing conducted by the city clerk not later than 7 days after the certification of the

-739 preliminary election results.
-If there is no preliminary election in advance of the regular

-741 prior to the election.
-The drawing shall be open to the public.

-742 SECTION 7-5: NON-PARTISAN ELECTIONS

-All elections for city offices shall be non-partisan and election ballots shall be printed without any party mark, emblem or other political designation.
+- 744 preliminary election results.
+If there is no preliminary election in advance of the regular - municipal election or a special election, the drawing shall be conducted on the Tuesday 6 weeks - 746 prior to the election.
+The drawing shall be open to the public. - 747 SECTION 7-5: NON-PARTISAN ELECTIONS - All elections for city offices shall be non-partisan and election ballots shall be printed without any party mark, emblem or other political designation.

-745 SECTION 7-6: WARDS
+750 SECTION 7-6: WARDS

-The territory of the city shall be divided into 7 wards by the city clerk to consist of as nearly an equal number of inhabitants as it is possible to achieve, based on compact and contiguous territory, bounded as far as possible by the center line of known streets or ways or by other welldefined limits.
-Each ward shall be composed of voting precincts established under the General inhabitants at least once every 10 years.
+- 751 The territory of the city shall be divided into 7 wards by the city clerk to consist of as nearly an - r52 equal number of inhabitants as it is possible to achieve, based on compact and contiguous - territory, bounded as far as possible by the center line of known streets or ways or by other well- - defined limits.
+Each ward shall be composed of voting precincts established under the General - Laws.
+The city council shall review these wards to ensure uniformity in the number of - inhabitants at least once every 10 years.